mscarla2/mscarla2/README.md

 ### Hey, welcome to my GitHub!
 <p>
   My name is Marco Scarlata and I am a generalist Software Engineer with a penchant for Machine Learning and Web Development.
 Currently, I'm a Software Engineer for Pital & Co, helping push out enterprise-level tools for our clients.
+Here the mission is to put our customers first, and engage with them collaboratively to make the best product.

-As part of the Top Emerging Talent program at Pangea, I've been able to experience a variety of different SWE/Data Science tasks that have been constistently shooting me up into the vertical in terms of hard skills.
+  Also as part of the Top Emerging Talent program at Pangea, I've been able to experience a variety of different SWE/Data Science tasks that have been constistently shooting me up into the vertical in terms of hard skills.
 I'll be graduating the University of Rochester in 2022 with a major in Computer Science and a double minor in Mathematics and Psychology. <br/>
   On my free time, I love to swim and beatbox!
 </p>